rockettheme/docs/Docs/joomla/templates/tachyon/demo.md

 * [RokNavMenu][roknavmenu]
 * [RokBooster][rokbooster]

-Many of these extensions are included with the Mercado RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+Many of these extensions are included with the Tachyon RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 Recreating the Front Page
 -----

-The front page of the Mercado demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the template.
+The front page of the Tachyon demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the template.
 It is because of this that several module and layout overrides were done.
-In this section, we will break down the settings you will need to recreate elements present in the front page of the Mercado template.
+In this section, we will break down the settings you will need to recreate elements present in the front page of the Tachyon template.

 Template Settings
 -----